-Rasmus Nielsen is a professor of computational biology at UC Berkeley (since 2008) and a professor of biology at University of Copenhagen (since 2004).
-He graduated with a PhD in Integrative Biology from UC Berkeley in 1998, did two years of postdoc at Harvard University and held his first faculty position at Cornell University 2000 – 2004 in the department of Biometrics (now BSCB).
-RN’s research focuses on developing statistical and computational methods for analyses of genomic data.
-His methods, distributed in popular packages such as IM and PAML, have been used in numerous scientific studies.
-He is a Senior Editor for Genetics and an Associate Editor for Molecular Biology and Evolution.
+I am currently a professor of computational biology at UC Berkeley (since 2008) and a professor of biology at University of Copenhagen (since 2004).
+I graduated with a PhD in Integrative Biology from UC Berkeley in 1998, did two years of postdoc at Harvard University and held my first faculty position at Cornell University from 2000 – 2004 in the now defunct department of Biometrics.
+My research focuses on developing statistical and computational methods for analyses of genomic data.
+My methods, distributed in popular packages such as IM, ANGSD, and PAML, have been used in numerous scientific studies.

 Junjie Qin, et al. 2012.
 A metagenome-wide association study of gut microbiota in type 2 diabetes.
 Nature 490; 55–60 doi:10.1038/nature11450.